What happens to the money in the AutoEnrolment.co.uk Master Trust?

-While the pension scheme is overseen externally by experienced trustees, it is also administered day-to-day by independent experts.
-We use Apex Fund Services, one of the world's largest independent fund administrators.
-Apex is regulated by the Financial Conduct Authority (FCA).
-Apex has over 600 staff globally and administers funds worth $45 billion (USD) for clients around the world.
-Pension contributions made into the AutoEnrolment.co.uk Master Trust are received by Apex directly from employers, to ensure the correct contributions have been made and received.
-The contributions are then invested through funds managed by the Legal & General, one of the UK's leading financial institutions.
+While the pension scheme is overseen externally by experienced trustees, it is administered on a day-to-day basis by our own in-house experts, allowing us to be more versatile and to bring you and your employees the best possible pensions experience with 100% security.
+The contributions are then invested through funds managed by Legal ' General, one of the UK's leading financial institutions.
 The Legal & General Group is a UK authorised financial services firm and is regulated by the Financial Conduct Authority (FCA).
 As a result, the money and investments it holds are protected under the Financial Services Compensation Scheme (FSCS).

 We also have a Sharia fund, managed by HSBC, and again as HSBC is regulated by the FCA, pensions are protected under the FSCS.
 Taken together, these measures mean members' pensions are safe – safe if their employer goes out of business and safe in the case of any other eventuality.